 Processing Your Own Game Meat

 Processing your own game meat is one of the most rewarding parts of hunting.
 It connects you fully to the food you harvest, saves money, and gives you complete control over cleanliness, cuts, and quality.
-It is also far simpler than many new hunters expect — no special talent required, just patience, cleanliness, and a few good tools.
-This guide walks through cooling, aging, quartering, and butchering a deer-sized animal into freezer-ready cuts, with safe meat handling as the throughline.
+It is also far simpler than many new hunters expect - no special talent required, just patience, cleanliness, and a few good tools.
+This guide walks through cooling, aging, quartering, and butchering a deer-sized animal - a whitetail deer is the classic example - into freezer-ready cuts, with safe meat handling as the throughline.

 Start With Proper Cooling